Assessments

 In order for students, parents and teachers to get a clear understanding of how students are progressing, and how much information is being transferred into the long-term memory, each year students take part in a Key Assessment Point (KAP).

 The KAP is a synoptic assessment which will test all content covered up to that point in their secondary school journey.
 It will be taken under strict timed test conditions, and students will be provided with a booklet of revision information ahead of the assessments so that they can effectively plan their revision.
+The information booklets can be downloaded below and are usually available at least two weeks prior to the students assessments.
 Following the KAP, students’ results will be graded and published to parents.

 KAP Dates